maxim-chn/Observer/README.md

 The application is ready at *http://localhost:3000*.

+**Note!** In case you are starting the application for the first time, you might need to create a database:
+* `rails db:migrate`

 # Launch detailed documentation
 * `yard doc`
 * Copy exact location of *./doc/_index.html* and open it in your browser.